TTT-2/docs/docs/developers/content-creation/creating-a-class.md

 # Other Resources

-- See the TTT2 docs for more infotamtion about TTT2 and TTTC hooks [coming soon!]
+- See the TTT2 docs for more information about TTT2 and TTTC hooks [coming soon!]
 - See [this class](https://github.com/TTT-2/tttc-class_shooter/blob/master/lua/classes/classes/class_shooter.lua) for a really simple example
 - Check out [this folder](https://github.com/TTT-2/ttt2h-pack-default/tree/master/lua/classes/classes) and [that folder](https://github.com/TTT-2/tttc-class_pack/tree/master/lua/classes/classes) for a bunch of examples